grantnoble/brewDB/README.md

 # brewDB
-Homebrewing database, written using PHP and MySQL, to create recipes and record your brews.
+A homebrewing database, written using PHP and MySQL, to create recipes and record your brews.